Advisory on Memory Integrity for Windows 11 Gamers

 Why Some Gamers Turn Off Memory Integrity And Why You Might Not Want To

 Many laptop and PC gamers look for every possible method to squeeze extra frames and speed out of their systems.
 Lately, some bloggers have suggested disabling Windows 11’s memory integrity (also known as hypervisor-protected code integrity or HVCI) for a potential performance boost in games.
 Some users report an improvement of up to 20% depending on their hardware and software configurations.
 But there's a catch: turning off memory integrity means you lose a key layer of protection against serious attacks that target core system memory.
-If you’re working with sensitive data or in a compliance-heavy environment like HIPAA, SOC2, ISO, GDPR, or FedRAMP, you definitely don’t want to compromise on security.
+If you’re working with sensitive data or in a regulated environment, you definitely don’t want to compromise on security.
 Actually, it’s better to keep memory integrity turned on at all times.
 So let’s look at what this feature does, why it’s so important, and why there's probably a safer way to optimize gaming performance.

 What Is Memory Integrity?

 Memory integrity is a Windows 11 security feature that uses virtualization-based security to protect your system’s core processes from malicious code.
 It verifies that drivers and important Windows components are properly signed and trustworthy, basically creating an extra fence to keep intruders out of the OS kernel.
-This extra fence is important if you handle sensitive or protected data , like patient records under HIPAA compliance or if you use a secure SaaS-based help desk that must remain HIPAA compliant and store personal details.
+This extra fence is important if you handle sensitive or protected data or use a secure SaaS-based help desk that stores personal details.
 With memory integrity on, malware or exploit attempts that try to inject unauthorized code get blocked before they ever get near the kernel.

 Why It's Important To Keep It On